|Associate Director||Martin Karsten|

-Associate Director: Assists the Director in carrying out the executive tasks of the School.
-The specific division of responsibilities between the Director and Associate Director is left to the two persons who occupy these positions, based on their interests and strengths, but subject to any constraints imposed by University policy.
+Associate Director: The Associate Director assists the Director in carrying out the administrative tasks of the School.
+The specific division of responsibilities between the Director and Associate Director is left to the two persons who occupy these positions, subject to constraints imposed by University policy.

-Director, Women in Computer Science: Provides leadership and direction for efforts to increase diversity in the School.
-This includes outreach educational events, technical workshops, female-friendly learning environments and labs, community-building, and networking and mentoring activities for female CS students.
-It also includes providing guidance on avoiding conscious and unconscious bias against women in School policies, procedures, and activities.
+Director of Women in Computer Science: This position provides leadership and direction for efforts to increase gender diversity in the School.
+This role includes outreach educational events, technical workshops, female-friendly learning environments and labs, community-building, and networking and mentoring activities for CS students who identify as female.
+This role also includes providing guidance on avoiding conscious and unconscious bias against women in School policies, procedures, and activities.

-Administrative Officer: Is accountable to the Director of the School for human resource administration, equipment and space management, statistical analysis, strategic planning, special projects, interaction with external bodies, liaison with the office of the Dean of Mathematics on administrative matters, and other administrative functions required to support teaching, learning and research in the School.
+Administrative Officer: The person in this position is accountable to the Director of the School for human resource administration, equipment and space management, statistical analysis, strategic planning, special projects, interaction with external bodies, liaison with the office of the Dean of Mathematics on administrative matters, and other administrative functions required to support teaching, learning and research in the School.

-Undergraduate Studies Manager: Reports to the Director of Undergraduate Studies and is responsible for day-to-day administration of undergraduate students and supervision of all instructional support and undergraduate operations staff, including the Instructional Support Group (ISG).
+Undergraduate Studies Manager: The person in this position reports to the Director of Undergraduate Studies and is responsible for day-to-day administration of undergraduate students and supervision of all instructional support and undergraduate operations staff, including the Instructional Support Group (ISG).

-Graduate Studies Supervisor: Reports to the Director of Graduate Studies and is responsible for day-to-day administration of graduate admissions, scholarships, enrolled students, and supervision of graduate studies staff.
+Graduate Studies Supervisor: The person in this position reports to the Director of Graduate Studies and is responsible for day-to-day administration of graduate admissions, scholarships, enrolled students, and supervision of graduate studies staff.